Chase Elliott wins rain-shortened NASCAR Cup debut in Austin - WTMJ

 AP Sports Writer

-AUSTIN, Texas (AP) — Chase Elliott raced to a short and slippery victory Sunday as rain spoiled the end of NASCAR’s debut at the Circuit of the Americas, where drivers struggled to navigate the winding course in the first rain race in Cup Series history.
+AUSTIN, Texas (AP) — Chase Elliott managed the slipping and sliding, the standing water and the poor visibility that made it hard for drivers to see just a few feet in front of them.

-Elliott, the defending series champion, won for the first time this year and the sixth time on a road course.
-He has won five of the last six road races.
+And when NASCAR’s debut at the Circuit of the Americas ended early because of poor racing conditions in the rain, Elliott had earned not just his first victory of the season, but also historic ones for Hendrick Motorsports and Chevrolet.

-He also earned his 12th career victory, No. 800 for Chevrolet and No. 268 for Hendrick Motorsports, tying Petty Enterprises for most victories.
+Elliott’s Texas Grand Prix victory after 54 of the expected 68 laps was win No. 800 for Chevrolet and No. 268 for Hendrick Motorsports, which tied Petty Enterprises for most victories.

+“I never thought we’d win this many races,” said team owner Rick Hendrick, whose team had also earned win Nos.
+400, 500, 600 and 700 for Chevrolet.
+He called it “an honor” to tie Petty.

+“I’m so proud for Chevrolet,” Hendrick said.
+“I’ve never raced anything but Çhevrolet.”

 The worst crash came when Cole Custer, seeking a visible racing line, smashed into the back of Martin Truex Jr. — who had just hit Michael McDowell — and Custer’s front end briefly burst into a fireball on lap 25.
 Both drivers were checked at the medical center an released.